Yaropolk Iziaslavich: Political turmoil

-Svyatoslav and exile to the west
+Sviatoslav and exile to the west

-Despite the successful exclusion of the Polotsk Rurikids, in 1073 Iziaslav was expelled from the Kievan throne by his brothers, Svyatoslav, Prince of Chernigov, and Vsevolod, Prince of Pereyaslavl.
-King Bolesław was not as willing or able to assist Iziaslav this time around, and probably for this reason Iziaslav traveled further West; at Mainz in early 1075, Iziaslav sought the aid of King Henry IV of Germany, but to no avail.
+Despite the successful exclusion of the Polotsk Rurikids, in 1073, Iziaslav was expelled from the Kievan throne by his brothers, Sviatoslav, the prince of Chernigov, and Vsevolod, the prince of Pereyaslavl.
+Bolesław was not as willing or able to assist Iziaslav this time around, and probably for this reason Iziaslav traveled further West; at Mainz in early 1075, Iziaslav sought the aid of Henry IV of Germany, but to no avail.

 Iziaslav sent Yaropolk to Rome to request aid from Pope Gregory VII.
 It is likely that while there Yaropolk made complaints about Bolesław and about the money the latter had formerly seized from Iziaslav, as the pope subsequently issued a request that Bolesław return it.
 Pope Gregory addressed a letter to Iziaslav, called "Demetrius", "King of the Russians", and to his "queen" Gertruda.
 The letter noted that Yaropolk, called "Peter", had given his own as well as his father's fidelity to the pope, and that it had been requested that the "kingdom of the Ruthenians" be held of St Peter.
 Two papal legates were sent to Iziaslav, and Iziaslav was urged to give them his full co-operation.

-It was only after Svyatoslav's death in late 1076 that Iziaslav was able to recover the status of Grand Prince.
+It was only after Svyatoslav's death in late 1076 that Iziaslav was able to recover the status of grand prince.
 Vsevolod, who had previously fought against him, was appointed Prince of Chernigov and thus heir to the Kievan throne, explaining perhaps Vsevolod's lack of opposition.
-The Poles were persuaded by the papacy to give Iziaslav assistance recovering his kingdom, and on July 15, 1077, Iziaslav re-entered Kiev.
+The Poles were persuaded by the papacy to give Iziaslav assistance recovering his kingdom, and on 15 July 1077, Iziaslav re-entered Kiev.